Atlas2k/ml-system-identification/README.md

 Two channel data of the appropriate size for the program was generated and inputted.
 The total size of the dataset is 500 samples, with 300 of them being used for training and the rest are used for testing.
 The data was generated using matlab (Code will be provided soon).

-The results are predicted by the model for each of the parameters can be seen in the scatter plots below,
+The results predicted by the model for each of the parameters can be seen in the scatter plots below,

 ![AN Results](CNN%20FC%20NN%20Keras/Complex%20Plane/Results/AN%20Results.png)